BaptisteVandecrux/multi-frequency-pmw-retrieval-depth-liquid-water/README.md

 Please refer to, and cite:

-Vandecrux, B., Picard, G., Zeiger, P., Leduc-Leballeur, M., Colliander, A., Hossan, A., & Ahlstrøm, A. (submitted). *Estimating the depth of subsurface water on the Greenland Ice Sheet using multi-frequency passive microwave remote sensing, radiative transfer modeling, and machine learning*.
+Vandecrux, B., Picard, G., Zeiger, P., Leduc-Leballeur, M., Colliander, A., Hossan, A., & Ahlstrøm, A.. *Estimating the depth of subsurface water on the Greenland Ice Sheet using multi-frequency passive microwave remote sensing, radiative transfer modeling, and machine learning*.
 Remote Sensing of Environment.

 This dataset was produced under the European Space Agency Climate Change Initiative research fellowship [Water Under Snow Cover](https://climate.esa.int/en/about-us-new/fellowships/esa-cci-research-fellowship-Baptiste-Vandecrux/).